mamba2410/picowalker-hardware/README.md

 This is the PCB hardware side of the [picowalker](https://github.com/mamba2410/picowalker) project.
 The end goal is to create a new, modern equivalent to the Pokewalker distributed with the Pokemon HeartGold and SoulSilver games back in 2010.
-Since those units are no longer sold and are getting harder and harder to obtain creating a new version sounds like the easiest option.
+Since those units are no longer sold and are getting harder and harder to obtain, creating a new version sounds like the easiest option.
 And the most fun.

-This project has a little bit of history (see below) but as of December 2024 this is the actively developed version of the hardware.
+This project has a little bit of history and messy organisation (see below) but this is the actively developed version of the hardware.

-The board is designed around the new rp2350 chip, due to the addition of the low power states and the HSTX, which were what made us move away from the original rp2040 version.
+The hardware is designed around the rp2350 chip.
+STM32U5 versions have been considered for longer battery life, but they're more expensive and I'm worried about availability (and the name "picowalker" wouldn't work!)

 ## Features

-- rp2350 as the main chip
+- rp2350
-- 1.8" AMOLED screen DO0180FMST03, 448x368 resolution (running at 384x256 for 4x upscaling) driven by output-only QSPI via HSTX.
+- 1.8" AMOLED screen DO0180FMST03, 448x368 resolution (running at 384x256 for 4x upscaling) driven by PIO'd QSPI (output only).
 - Rechargeable lithum battery via USB-C using the BQ25628E PMIC.
 - Larger form factor to accommodate larger screen and battery.
 - Custom shell based on the original Pokewalker designed by Kamp.